Bobsloth/barChart/README.md

-# barChart
+# multChartImpl
-[Dataviz] Implementation of a barChart using D3js
+[Dataviz] Implementation of multiple Charts using D3js